I made extensive use of Jesus and the God of Classical Theism by Steven J. Duby (Baker Academic, 2022).

 The same person

 And though he became flesh, he remained the same person as he was before the incarnation.
 He did not become another person.
 And so, in John 1:14, John tells us that the Word became flesh and dwelt among us; and we have seen his glory.
 Whose glory did they see when he became flesh and dwelt among us?
 They saw the glory of God’s One and Only Son.
 Before the incarnation, he was God’s One and Only Son.
 And after the incarnation, he was God’s One and Only Son.
-When he became flesh, he did not cease to be what he had always been.
+When he became flesh, he did not cease to be who he had always been.

 In Philippians 2, Paul tells us that the Son, who was in very nature God, made himself nothing.
 Other English translations say that ‘he emptied himself’.
 And some theologians have interpreted this to mean that he emptied himself of his divinity.
 He gave up his divine nature in order to take on a human nature.
 Or he gave up part of his divinity in order to take on a human nature.
 People wonder: How can one person be divine and human at the same time?
 It seems impossible.
 Therefore, he must have given up something of his divine nature in order to become like us.